tscott-00/phogroup.github.io/cdse/active_subspaces_inverse_problems.md

 where is the solution of

 $$ -\nabla \cdot (\exp(m) \nabla u) = f \quad  \text{in} \quad  \Omega$$

+associated with boundary conditions

 $$ u = 0 \quad  \text{on} \quad  \partial \Omega $$

-Without the active subspace, we must pay time to pick properly the regularization parameter, for example, $10^{-8}$ in this problem.
+Without the active subspace, we must pay time to pick properly the regularization parameter, for example, 1e-8 in this problem.
 Whereas, we can pick more freely from a wide range of parameter, if the active subspace is adapted.
-The figure 2. shows that the active subspace method allows to get inverse solution with parameter $10^{-6}$.
+The figure 2. shows that the active subspace method allows to get inverse solution with parameter 1e-6.

 ![image3](/assets/figures/hainguyen/AS_non_linear.png "fig:")